Uterine Fibroids

 Fibroids are often found during a routine pelvic exam.
 Imaging, such as a focused ultrasound, MRI or CT scan, may be needed for your provider to see exactly how many fibroids you have and how large they are.

-Fibroids have overlapping symptoms with other common gynecological problems, including:
+Fibroids can have overlapping symptoms with other common gynecological problems, including:

 Ochsner gynecologists are experts at diagnosing and treating the exact cause of your symptoms.
-We know severe menstrual pain isn’t normal and that it isn’t all in your head.
-In the rare case your fibroids are not benign, Ochsner Medical Center has been designated a High Performing hospital for uterine cancer surgery by U.S. News & World Report.
+We know severe menstrual pain isn’t normal and we are ready to guide you toward the treatment that is best for you.

 There are surgical and nonsurgical treatments for uterine fibroids.
-Depending on your symptoms, medical management may be the best option.
 Some treatments can control heavy menstrual cycles while others can control symptoms related to the size of the fibroids.
 Medications may include:

-• Gonadotropin-releasing hormone (GnRH) antagonists with add-back therapy, two medications that work together to decrease your estrogen and progesterone production
+• Gonadotropin-releasing hormone (GnRH) antagonists with add-back therapy.
+These two medications work together to decrease your estrogen and progesterone production.

 • GnRH agonists, which are used before surgery to help shrink the size of fibroids